carsol/carsol.github.io/about.md

 permalink: /about/
 ---

-Web & iOS developer from San Francisco.
-I consider myself a UX enthusiast but I'm good at building apps that grow companies :) I'm not looking for new projects, sorry!
+Hey there!
+I'm a generalist developer from San Francisco, CA. I specialize in complex web apps and iOS apps but I've worked in many different roles depending on what needs to get done.

 My current frameworks/languages include: Ember.js, Rails, Swift